 The notation \(\sup E\) and \(\inf E\) is justified as the supremum (or infimum) is unique (if it exists): If \(b\) and \(b'\) are suprema of \(E\text{,}\) then \(b \leq b'\) and \(b' \leq b\text{,}\) because both \(b\) and \(b'\) are the least upper bounds, so \(b=b'\text{.}\)

-A simple example: Let \(S \coloneqq \{ a, b, c, d, e \}\) be ordered as \(a < b < c < d < e\text{,}\) and let \(E \coloneqq \{ a, c \}\text{.}\) Then \(c\text{,}\) \(d\text{,}\) and \(e\) are upper bounds of \(E\text{,}\) and \(c\) is the least upper bound or supremum of \(E\text{.}\)
+A simple example: Let \(S \coloneqq \{ a, b, c, d, e \}\) be ordered as \(a < b < c < d < e\text{,}\) and let \(E \coloneqq \{ a, c \}\text{.}\) Then \(c\text{,}\)\(d\text{,}\) and \(e\) are upper bounds of \(E\text{,}\) and \(c\) is the least upper bound or supremum of \(E\text{.}\)

 A supremum or infimum for \(E\) (even if it exists) need not be in \(E\text{.}\) The set \(E \coloneqq \{ x \in \Q : x < 1 \}\) has a least upper bound of 1, but 1 is not in the set \(E\) itself.
-The set \(G \coloneqq \{ x \in \Q : x \leq 1 \}\) also has an upper bound of 1, and in this case \(1 \in G\text{.}\) The set \(P \coloneqq \{ x \in \Q : x \geq 0 \}\) has no upper bound (why?) and therefore it cannot have a least upper bound.
+The set \(G \coloneqq \{ x \in \Q : x \leq 1 \}\) also has an upper bound of 1, and in this case \(1 \in G\text{.}\) The set \(P \coloneqq \{ x \in \Q : x \geq 0 \}\) has no upper bound (why?) and therefore cannot have a least upper bound.
 The set \(P\) does have a greatest lower bound: 0.

-An ordered set \(S\) has the least-upper-bound property if every nonempty subset \(E \subset S\) that is bounded above has a least upper bound, that is \(\sup\, E\) exists in \(S\text{.}\)
+An ordered set \(S\) has the least-upper-bound property if every nonempty subset \(E \subset S\) that is bounded above has a least upper bound, that is, \(\sup\, E\) exists in \(S\text{.}\)

-The least-upper-bound property is sometimes called the completeness property or the Dedekind completeness property 1 .
-The real numbers have this property.
+The least-upper-bound property is sometimes called the completeness property or the Dedekind completeness property 1

-The set \(\Q\) of rational numbers does not have the least-upper-bound property.
-The subset \(\{ x \in \Q : x^2 < 2 \}\) does not have a supremum in \(\Q\text{.}\) We will see later (Example 1.2.3) that the supremum is \(\sqrt{2}\text{,}\) which is not rational 2 .
+.
 Suppose \(x \in \Q\) such that \(x^2 = 2\text{.}\) Write \(x=\nicefrac{m}{n}\) in lowest terms.
 So \({(\nicefrac{m}{n})}^2 = 2\) or \(m^2 = 2n^2\text{.}\) Hence, \(m^2\) is divisible by 2, and so \(m\) is divisible by 2.
 Write \(m = 2k\) and so \({(2k)}^2 = 2n^2\text{.}\) Divide by 2 and note that \(2k^2 = n^2\text{,}\) and hence \(n\) is divisible by 2.
 But that is a contradiction as \(\nicefrac{m}{n}\) is in lowest terms.

-That \(\Q\) does not have the least-upper-bound property is one of the most important reasons why we work with \(\R\) in analysis.
+That \(\Q\) does not have the least-upper-bound property is one of the most important reasons we work with \(\R\) in analysis.
 The set \(\Q\) is just fine for algebraists.
 But us analysts require the least-upper-bound property to do any work.
 We also require our real numbers to have many algebraic properties.
-In particular, we require that they are a field.
+In particular, we require that they be a field.

 A set \(F\) is called a field if it has two operations defined on it, addition \(x+y\) and multiplication \(xy\text{,}\) and if it satisfies the following axioms: